atharvbyadav/HashGate-Authentication-System/README.md

 This system ensures that user credentials are stored securely using hashing techniques and provides a basic but effective local authentication mechanism.

+🚀 **Note:** This program is just a part of a bigger project I am working on.
+It serves as the **front-end login system** for a larger application currently under development.

 ## 🚀 Features

 - **SHA-256 Hashing**: Ensures passwords are stored securely.